 - Apply isolation coat once your painting is done

-- Varnish your painting after isolation coat is dried or choose good protective finish
+- Varnish your painting after the isolation coat is dried or choose a good protective finish

 Do not use hairsprays as protection.
 Hairsprays composition doesn’t contain anything protective for acrylics but can easily take away paint.

-Step 1 – Prime canvas to protect future painting
+Step 1 – Prime canvas to protect the future painting

 Priming canvas with gesso is extremely easy.
-You buy gesso at art store or online (I use Golden Gesso), take a separate wide brush and apply gesso in 1-3 layers based on how smooth is the surface.
+You buy gesso at an art store or online (I use Golden Gesso), take a separate wide brush, and apply gesso in 1-3 layers based on how smooth is the surface.

-Some artists make homemade gesso to protect canvas, in my Gesso guide I share recipes, how-to and recommended gesso.
+Some artists make homemade gesso to protect the canvas, in my Gesso guide I share recipes, how-tos, and recommended gesso.

 Step 2 – Apply isolation coat to protect painting before varnishing

-As we know, varnish became a synonym of protection.
+As we know, varnish became a synonym for protection.
 But the thing is, you need to remove and replace varnish when it becomes yellow and extremely dusty.

-The reason why it is important for protection, it is when you’re removing varnish you can accidentally damage the painting without any option to save it.
+The reason why it is important for protection is when you’re removing varnish you can accidentally damage the painting without any option to save it.

-To properly apply varnish and protect your painting, you should first apply isolation coat that create a barrier between painting and varnish.
+To properly apply varnish and protect your painting, you should first apply an isolation coat that creates a barrier between painting and varnish.
 This way you can remove varnish when it is necessary without any side effects.

-Step 3 – Varnishing or protective finish to protect painting from dust and environment
+Step 3 – Varnishing or protective finish to protect the painting from dust and the environment

-This section talks about 2 alternatives: old and still popular method – varnishing, and modern way to protect paintings – protective finishes.
+This section talks about 2 alternatives: the old and still popular method – varnishing, and the modern way to protect paintings – protective finishes.

 Old school – Varnishing